May-Moe-Oo/2Players_Snake_N_Ladder/readMe.md

 }
 ```

-* When the player clicks the move player button, all the functions mentioned above will work accordingly.
+* When the player clicks the move player button, flipCharacter function will run and the various functions will run accordingly.

 ```
 function flipCharacter() {